 So now Young and Kruger and others need to correct the prophets, correct Jesus, correct Paul and the other disciples, and correct 2000 years of Christian belief.
 Hmm, whenever I hear someone making – or implying – those sorts of lunatic claims about some new truth in these last days, they are always in a dangerous cult.

-Because Young has God, sin and salvation so utter and contemptibly wrong, he of course gets the greatest event in human history – the work of Christ at Calvary – wrong as well.
+Because Young has God, sin and salvation so utterly and contemptibly wrong, he of course gets the greatest event in human history – the work of Christ at Calvary – wrong as well.
 And big time.
 Indeed, he actually says that it is a lie to say “The cross was God’s idea”.

 Yes you read that right.
 The cross was NOT God’s idea.
 In fact he goes on to actually say this: “Who originated the Cross?
 If God did, then we worship a cosmic abuser.”
 Oh good grief!
 And if this sounds remotely familiar, it is because other unbiblical emergent leaders have said the very same ridiculous things.